-At the University of Hertfordshire we place great importance on making sure you are prepared for working in your chosen industry.
-As part of this we try to make sure you have the best facilities available to you because of this many of our courses have practical simulation included as core elements.
+At the University of Hertfordshire, we place great importance on making sure you are prepared for working in your chosen industry.
+As part of this, we try to make sure you have the best facilities available to you because of this many of our courses have practical simulation included as core elements.

-We have a range of simulation suites for exactly this purpose.
-This facility enables our students to work as a team while becoming familiar with different pieces of medical and monitoring equipment.
+We have a range of simulation suites for exactly this purpose, enabling our students to become familiar with different pieces of medical, monitoring and testing equipment.

-Each of these is equipped with audio and visual monitoring so you can watch best practice and learn from reflection of your own practice.
+Each lab is equipped with audio and visual monitoring so you can watch best practice and learn from reflection of your own practice.

 We work with a range of actors, surrogate patients and state-of-the-art simulated mannequins to help recreate these real-life working environments.